 The poultry industry has developed into the premier meat food product consumed in the United States.
 The reasons for this ascention to the top of popular food products (meat and eggs) list are many.
 They are nutritional, economical, versatile in preparation, and are available in many different food products suitable for the modern American lifestyle.

-The same factors that make poultry products popular increase the need for food quality and safety information to the consumer.
-This site contains materials that answers many of the major questions posed by the information seeking consumer of poultry products.
+The same factors that make poultry products popular also increase the need for food quality and safety information to the consumer.
+This site contains materials that answers many of the major questions posed by the information-seeking consumer of poultry products.

 Frequently Asked Questions

 - Safe Food in a Hurry addresses the concerns and procedures to follow to produce safe food products.

 - Feeding a Crowd?
 Do It Safely presents simple rules you can use to avoid trouble and insure food safety when feeding large groups of people.

 - A Quick Consumer Guide to Safe Food Handling tells you what to do at each step in food handling.